igneous-labs/sanctum-unstake-program/SPEC.md

 - Fails if pool SOL reserves does not have enough SOL to return to the LP.
 LP must wait till the next epoch for `ReclaimStakeAccount`s to return liquidity to the pool SOL reserves to try again.
 - Zero-edge cases: if a `RemoveLiquidity` instruction results in LP token supply going to 0, then the SOL owned by the pool should go to 0 as well

+#### Signers:

+- Authority of the LP token account to burn LP tokens from

 ### Unstake

 Unstakes a given stake account to a pool and receive SOL in return.